Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The actual headache process is not yet understood.
 Only rarely are headaches a sign of a serious medical problem.
 Headache pain may be caused by abnormal interaction between the brain and the nerves and blood vessels in the head.
 Environmental stresses or certain foods and drinks may trigger headache pain.

 Headache pain can be referred pain, which is pain that has its source in one place but is felt in another.
 For example, pain behind the eyes may actually be caused by tense muscles in the neck and shoulders.
 This means that the place that hurts may not be the part of the body that needs treatment.

-Call your doctor for headaches that occur along with any of these symptoms:
+Call your healthcare provider for headaches that happen along with any of these symptoms: